TeamHypersomnia/Hypersomnia/docs/pages/todo/arena.builder-2.0/builder_tile_layers.md

+- Structuring
+	- Either Tabs or Separators: Ground/Foreground
+		- Flavours?
+			- where it makes sense:
+				- Items on ground -> BAKA47s

 - We can show a tile pallette always when a tile layer is selected
 	- Conversely, when an object layer is selected, we can show relevant objects to be placed in a filesystem-like structure
 		- Perhaps filtered by the layer type too?